“She’s got a brain the size of a planet, and she’s an extremely smooth and persuasive advocate.”

 Experience & Expertise

 Amy is an Assistant Coroner and acts in inquests and other aspects of coronial law.
-This is set out in more detail in her inquests and inquiries profile.
+She is currently instructed in the Undercover Policing Inquiry.

 Amy acts in appellate cases on points of law, as well as at first instance where complex or novel legal issues have been identified.
 She has significant experience in the appellate courts, having appeared repeatedly in the Court of Appeal and House of Lords / Supreme Court.
 She enjoys working as part of a team on substantial litigation.
 She is known in particular for her skills in legal research, legal analysis, and developing, drafting and presenting legal argument.

 Amy has a particular reputation for high profile and legally complex public & administrative law (including human rights and constitutional law), medical/welfare law (including Court of Protection, mental health and clinical negligence), and professional discipline / regulatory law (including police law).

 A large proportion of Amy’s practice is in the context of judicial review or public law more broadly, and regularly involves human rights.

 She also has particular expertise in constitutional law, as set out in more detail in her public and administrative law profile.

 Amy has been at the forefront of developing case law in the Court of Protection under the Mental Capacity Act 2005.
 Her medical treatment cases often involve life and death issues.
 Her welfare cases include those about the deprivation of liberty of vulnerable people in social care settings, such as Cheshire West (Supreme Court).

 Amy has particular expertise in mental health law, including PJ (Supreme Court) on community treatment orders.
 This is set out in more detail in her clinical negligence and healthcare profile, and is also related to her Court of Protection work.